 Cairns has a swimming lagoon because you can't swim in the sea… too many crocodiles and jellyfish. 😫 It is a part of the awesome seafront esplanade that also has free public barbecues, picnic tables, play equipment and much more. #cairns #australia #travel #travelstoke #travelbug #beach #swimming #summer #travelling #traveller #backpacker #backpacking #wanderlust #instatravel #seetheworld #loveit

 Getting a local SIM card for your phone is one of the main tips we suggest when traveling anywhere, as it gives you many advantages.
 You will be able to use Google Maps to find your way around, you can look up information on the go and you can stay in touch with your new Australian mates.

 Your best strategy is to bring your own unlocked phone and buy a SIM card when you arrive.
 There are phone shops at all of the airports and at most shopping centres, so you can get one easily no matter where you fly into.
 There are three main mobile networks in Australia – Vodafone, Telstra and Optus.
 Depending on where you are planning to travel, you should check the mobile network coverage maps.
 Some companies offer better coverage than others.

-I had a Telstra SIM card and in my experience it had good coverage in many locations, even in remote areas where people on other networks weren’t able to get a signal.
+I had a Telstra SIM card while I was traveling the East Coast of Australia and in my experience it had good coverage in many locations, even in remote areas where people on other networks weren’t able to get a signal.
 However, this may only be relevant to you if you plan to travel off the beaten path – if you stick around the cities and main destinations you are sure to have coverage from all providers.